kingjh/SafemathChecker/README.md

-# Solidity SafeMath Checker - check and fix if any math calculations in your solidity contracts don't use SafeMath
+# Solidity SafeMath Checker - check if any math calculations in your solidity contracts don't use SafeMath.
+If yes, replace the math operators by SafeMath operators.
 SafeMath is a solidity math library especially designed to support safe math operations: safe means that it prevents overflow when working with uint.
 You can find it in [zeppelin-solidity SafeMath](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol).

 ## Workflow